Biden To 'Pause' Oil And Gas Leasing On Public Lands And Waters

 "I'd really like to see an orderly ramping down of oil and gas development on public lands, recognizing that in 20 or 30 years we want to be in a really different place," he said.

-Squillace points to the quick decline of the coal industry that's occurred over the last decade as an example of what not to do.
-As energy companies moved more towards cheaper renewable energy sources and natural gas, coal-dependent communities in Appalachia and some Western towns saw their economic base deteriorate almost overnight.
+Squillace points to the quick decline of the coal industry over the past decade as an example of what not to do.
+As energy companies moved more toward cheaper renewable energy sources and natural gas, coal-dependent communities in Appalachia and some Western towns saw their economic base deteriorate almost overnight.

 Careful planning, he said, could avoid the same fate for places like Wyoming and New Mexico that have a similar dependence on oil and gas.